The Virgin (Seinfeld): Plot

 After a month and a half of procrastination, Jerry and George still have no ideas for their pilot order to present to NBC the next day.
 Jerry spots Marla, a professional organizer he almost dated.
 Marla is now single because her boyfriend never returned from the fall of the Berlin Wall celebrations.

 George impresses Marla's friend by boasting about writing for NBC, but Jerry warns that Susan is officially his girlfriend—since they go out Saturday nights by default, and George now has Tampax at home.
 George is tempted to leave Susan so he can take advantage of having an impressive job to meet women, but Jerry reminds him of the rich irony that he will have no job without Susan on their side at NBC.
-George fantasizes that he could get out scot-free by hooking up Susan with David Letterman, who she is enamored with.
+George fantasizes that he could get out scot-free by hooking up Susan with David Letterman, whom she is enamored with.

 Jerry has Marla over for a consultation, but must kick out Kramer, who is freeloading off of Jerry's TV after giving away his own TV to George.
 Marla confides that her virginity would have ended her last relationship.
 Elaine openly talks up the usefulness of her own diaphragm in front of Marla, who awkwardly excuses herself.
 Fearing offense, Elaine educates Marla about sex, starting with the expectation that men will make excuses to leave right after sex.

 Jerry and George order Chinese food for a last-ditch writing session, and also for Kramer.
 George suggests a story where an uninsured indigent driver wrecks his car, and gets sentenced as his indentured butler.
 Ping the delivery boy crashes his bike to avoid Elaine, and only Kramer's order survives.
 The writing session is hopelessly derailed with the injured Ping blaming Elaine, Kramer watching TV, and George having nothing to eat.

 George comes up with sob stories to postpone the meeting, but runs off after David Letterman, leaving Jerry to meet the NBC executives alone and empty-handed.
 The executives are unimpressed by Jerry's improvised idea of waiting for a table at a Chinese restaurant for an entire episode, but he wins them over by falling back on George's butler story.

 George joins the meeting and openly kisses Susan.
 Susan gets fired, and berates George for his indiscretion, but George is secretly ecstatic because the NBC deal no longer hinges on their relationship.
 Jerry reminds him that he is obligated to support Susan first, having ruined her life.

 Elaine's advice complicates Jerry's romance with Marla, but Elaine, facing a lawsuit from Ping, demands that Jerry keep Marla available to testify.
 Meanwhile, Susan has dumped George, freeing him to chat up women, but they look down on him for writing a sitcom.